Adjunct Faculty (M)

-Olivia Mora is dedicated to working with marginalized populations.
-Her clinical work has focused on treating trauma in adult immigrants, those with severe mental illness, substance abuse, and children and youth.
+Olivia Mora is dedicated to social justice and working with marginalized populations.
+Her clinical work has focused on treating trauma in adult Latin American immigrants, those with severe mental illness, substance abuse, and children and youth in residential.
 Previously, she worked at Valle del Sol (outpatient mental health clinic) and Chrysalis Domestic Violence Shelter in Phoenix, AZ.
 Since moving to NYC, she has worked for nonprofits providing clinical consultation in the Bronx, as well as clinical services to immigrants, refugees, and gender non-conforming populations.

-Her research interest areas include: mental health stigma among Latinos, violence against women, vicarious trauma, children and families, human rights, diversity, and Spanish language preservation.
+Her research interest areas include: mental health stigma, violence against women, vicarious trauma, children and families, human rights, social justice, and Spanish language preservation.

 Olivia was born and raised in Mexico.
 She earned a BA in Psychology & Spanish Literature from the University of Arizona and an MSW from Arizona State University.
 She is currently pursuing a PhD at Smith College.